amandoabreu/amandoabreu.github.io/_posts/2022-24-05-it-mostly-doesnt-matter-how-fast-you-work.md

    1. Each rider is sent down the hill with a 30 second interval from each other
    2. The times of each race are added up
-   3. The person with the fastest combined times wins
+   3. The person with the fastest combined downhill times wins

 I made a drawing to help explain better: